LA Film Festival Review: The Year of Spectacular Men is a Triple Threat Quarter Life Crisis Tale.

 Written by Madelyn Deutch, Produced by Howard Deutch, and Directed by Lea Thompson, The Year of Spectacular Men is a true life family affair.
 Not only was the Deutch family in charge of what happened behind the scenes but they are the film’s most valuable on-screen players as well.
-Zoey Deutch, Madelyn Deutch, and Lea Thompson take their real life family dynamic and bring that to the screen.
-The Year of Spectacular Men is a refreshing and unique film that examines millennial life.
+Zoey Deutch, Madelyn Deutch, and Lea Thompson take their real-life family dynamic and bring that to the big screen.
+The Year of Spectacular Men is a refreshing and unique indie film that examines millennial life.

 I truly believe the success of the film all begins with Madelyn’s script.
 The story that Madelyn has written speaks not only to millennials but those of all ages.
 The film’s dialogue is sharply written and the characters are well-rounded.
 Madelyn’s social commentary is on-point and relevant.
 I adored the conversations about acronyms as well as the running gag about eating healthy.
 The script also manages to poke fun at Hollywood by taking a jab at the paparazzi and acting auditions.
 I laughed pretty hard at the scene where Sabrina comes home from work and Izzy asks what happened to her.
 Sabrina replies with “I had a car bomb shoot.”
-There are several jokes like this one sprinkled throughout and everyone seems perfectly timed and placed.
+There are several jokes like this one sprinkled throughout and everyone is perfectly timed and placed.

-There are plenty of jokes throughout the film and most of the humor is dialogue driven.
-There is some physical comedy including a few awkward sex scenes.
+There are plenty of jokes throughout the film with most of the humor being dialogue driven.
+There is some great physical comedy as well including a few awkward sex scenes.
 A lot of these comedic moments, in the wrong hands, would have either gone unnoticed or become way too raunchy for their own good.
 Thompson’s motherly instincts may have kicked in but the way she captured the sex scenes without any nudity whatsoever was perfectly handled.
 These scenes were awkward and funny without being over the top or graphic.
 The one scene that stands out is where Izzy and Logan (Brandon T. Jackson) attempt to have sex but struggle with it.
-This scene is handled in such a mature way because it relied on the dialogue rather than gross out humor.
+This scene is handled in such a mature way because it relied on dialogue rather than gross out humor.
 I tend to hate it when comedies go overboard with the raunchy stuff because it seems so cheap and easy to do.
 I believe Thompson had the right approach by focusing on the dialogue instead of the act itself.

 The film might be called The Year of Spectacular Men but the relationship between Sabrina and Izzy is the film’s strongest attribute.
 I am sure that being sisters in real life helped to create their extraordinary on-screen relationship but Zoey and Madelyn are just outstanding in the film.
 Zoey plays Sabrina as this strong no-nonsense female character.
 She is very direct and has a lot of life experience.
 She often gets frustrated with Izzy and her careless approach to life.
 Izzy, on the other hand, is presented as naive and lost.
 She is trying to find herself but gets distracted along the way.
 It almost seems that Izzy is trying to follow in her sister’s footsteps but hasn’t learned that she needs to figure out her own passion and can’t copy someone else’s.

-Zoey and Madelyn are such great actresses because they know how to approach and handle their material.
-I was somewhat shocked to learn that not only can Madelyn write extremely well but she can also act her heart out.
+Zoey and Madelyn are such great actresses because they know how to approach and handle the material.
+I was somewhat surprised to learn that not only can Madelyn write extremely well but she can also act her heart out.
 Madelyn has wonderful comedic timing and hilarious facial mannerisms.
 She was able to be dramatic in one scene and then act totally silly in the next.
-Madelyn is a force to be reckoned with that goes without question.
+Madelyn is a force to be reckoned with and that goes without question.
 Over the last couple of years, Zoey has grown a lot as an actress.
 She stole the show in Everybody Wants Some! last year as well as Before I Fall earlier this year.
 However, her role as Sabrina in this film is without question her finest performance to date.
 Zoey conveys such commitment to Madelyn’s script and pours her heart and soul into it.
 These sisters are some of the most talented women working in Hollywood today and I am excited to keep watching their careers grow.